aptech/docs/docs/CR-uniqindx.rst

 Purpose
 ----------------

-Computes the sorted index of x, leaving out duplicate elements.
+Computes the sorted index of *x*, leaving out duplicate elements.

 Format
 ----------------
 .. function:: uniqindx(x, flag)

-    :param x:
+    :param x: data
     :type x: Nx1 or 1xN vector

     :param flag: 1 if numeric data, 0 if character.
     :type flag: scalar

-    :returns: index (*Mx1 vector*), indices corresponding to the elements of x sorted in ascending order with duplicates removed.
+    :returns: index (*Mx1 vector*), indices corresponding to the elements of *x* sorted in ascending order with duplicates removed.

 Remarks
 -------

 Among sets of duplicates it is unpredictable which elements will be indexed.

 Examples
 ----------------